Kiselaw/homework_bot/README.md

 - create your own bot via @botfather and get a token
 - receive your own token via [Yandex.Practicum](https://practicum.yandex.ru/) website (you have to be the student)
-- Put the data in the variables PRACTICUM_TOKEN, TELEGRAM_TOKEN and TELEGRAM_CHAT_ID
+- put the data in the variables PRACTICUM_TOKEN, TELEGRAM_TOKEN and TELEGRAM_CHAT_ID

 Clone the repository and go to it using the command line: